medialize/ally.js/docs/api/util.md

 `util/visible-area` calculates the fraction of the area that is visible in the viewport (`1` fully visible, `0` not visible at all, `0.5` half the element is visible, the rest is hidden by *scroll containers*)

+### Compare Document Position

+`util/compare-position` provides utilities for comparing the relative position of elements in the DOM for use with higher order functions (such as `Array.map`)

 ---

 Back to the [API Documentation](./README.md).